alphagov/accessibility-community-notes-and-discussion/wcag-alt.md

-# Meeting Requirement 1: Technical accessibility
+# Understanding WCAG 2.0

 This is a draft document.

-Your service must meet [Requirement 1: Technical accessibility](requirements.md).

-## How to meet Requirement 1

-We use the [Web Content Accessibility Guidelines (WCAG) 2.0](https://www.w3.org/TR/WCAG20/).
-They are:

-* Guidelines that explain how to make websites accessible to disabled and older people
-* Written by accessibility specialists and disabled people at the [W3C](http://w3.org)
+The [Web Content Accessibility Guidelines (WCAG) 2.0](https://www.w3.org/TR/WCAG20/) explain how to make websites accessible to disabled and older people.
+The guidelines are written by accessibility specialists and disabled people at the [W3C](https://w3.org/).

-We use WCAG 2.0 to help us make our services accessible to people with:
+WCAG 2.0 helps make services accessible to people with:
 * Visual impairments, including people who are blind, partially sighted, and people with conditions like being colour blind
 * Hearing impairments, including Deaf people who use sign language, and people who are hard of hearing
-* Mobility impairments, including people with restricted movement that stops them using a mouse or keyboard, and people who find it difficult to control a mouse
+* Mobility impairments, including people with restricted movement that stops them using a mouse or keyboard, and people wwho find it difficult to control a mouse
 * Cognitive impairments, including people who are Dyslexic, on the Autistic Spectrum, and people who have learning difficulties

-We also use WCAG 2.0 to help us think about the different ways people use the web:
+WCAG 2.0 also helps us think about the different ways people use the web:
 * By changing the way a website looks in their browser
 * By using a keyboard instead of a mouse
 * By using a screen reader to present the website in synthetic speech or electronic Braille
 * By using a screen magnifier to increase the size of everything on-screen
 * By using speech recognition to use the web with voice commands and dictation

-WCAG 2.0 has three conformance levels: Level A, Level AA, and Level AAA.

-Our services must meet WCAG 2.0 Level AA.

-## What do we need to do?
+## WCAG architecture

-WCAG 2.0 has four principles.
+WCAG 2.0 has twelve guidelines, grouped into four principles.
 Content must be:
 * Perceivable
 * Operable
 * Understandable
 * Robust

-There are things you need to do for each principle.
-Here is a short description of each one and the things you need to do.
+The twelve guidelines cover areas like alternative formats, keyboard accessibility, content readability, and functionality across different devices.

+Each guideline has a number of Success Criteria (SC).
+Each SC has a conformance level: Level A, Level AA or Level AAA.

+According to [Requirement 1: Technical accessibility](requirement1.md) your service must conform to WCAG 2.0 Level AA as a minimum.
+Here is a short description of the principles, guidelines and SC your service must test for.

 ### Perceivable